 The following PADI courses are designed so that the participant can gain a more in-depth understanding of various types of diving.

 These courses are a number of those available.
 The minimum requirement for all the courses is PADI Open Water or equivalent unless otherwise stated the participant must be at least 12 years of age.
 35 Euros certification fee is payable locally upon completion of all these courses.

-Please use the form below to enquire about specialist PADI courses.
+Please use the form below to enquire about specialist PADI and BSAC courses.

 Boat Diver 2 dives